LohithaK05/simple_calculator/README.md

-# fun_with_flames
+# simple_calculator

-We have used Streamlit library to develop the FLAMES game.
-It is made by a user-friendly code by just dividing the logic into four steps.
-Every part of this code is completely customizable and we can add much more options to the front end.
-The result will be displayed instantly and we also added the option to rate the game.
+We used tkinter framework to write this code.
+It is a program that computes mathematical operations based on user input.
+We also used eval built-in function which makes the code a bit simpler.
+It performs all kind of arithmetic operations.
+We can also customize the color of the background and text and also change the size of every respective block according to our preference.
+We used a very friendly code which can support our requirements.